ruro122020/yt-app/README.md

 - Identify the outputs to that code
 - Extract all of the code into a separate function, receiving the inputs as arguments, and returning the outputs

+# Deploying Applications

 ### Vercel

 To deploy on vercel use `vercel`\
 To redeploy use `vercel --prod`

 ### Netlify

+If you make any changes, push them to github and netlify will automatically rebuild application.

 # Getting Started with Create React App